Skip to content

 Parameter Description

-EentityThe entity object type, representing the query result’s entity type.
+EentityThe entity object type, representing the type of the query result entity.

-AattributeThe entity attribute type, serving as the element type in the returned List.
+AattributeThe entity attribute type used as the element type in the returned List.

-LambdaQueryWrapper<E>wrapperA lambda-enabled condition builder for constructing query conditions.
+LambdaQueryWrapper<E>wrapperA lambda-enabled condition constructor for building query conditions.

-SFunction<E, A>sFunctionA getter method reference for the entity attribute, used to determine the element value in the List.
+SFunction<E, A>sFunctionA getter method reference for the entity property, used to determine the value for the List elements.

-Consumer<E>…peeksA variable argument for specifying additional operations during result processing, such as logging or cache updates.
+Consumer<E>…peeksA variable argument parameter for specifying additional operations to perform during result processing, such as logging or cache updates.

 Usage Example

-// Assume a User entity class and its corresponding BaseMapper
+// Assume a User entity class and corresponding BaseMapper

 LambdaQueryWrapper<User> queryWrapper = new LambdaQueryWrapper<>();